In Association with Amazon.com

 This novel, published by Doubleday, was followed by The Weak-Eyed Bat (1942), one of Millar's most traditional novels, and The Devil Loves Me (1942).
 All of them had Paul Prye as the central character.
 Millar's first six books were set in Ontario.

 Dr. Prye is described in The Invisible Worm as "six feet, five inches tall.
 Dressed in immaculate white flannels topped with a navy-blue blazer, he looked like a man of the world, and the rather quizzical smile in his blue eyes suggested that he was also a man amused at the world."
-(Collected Millar: The First Detectives by Margaret Millar, Syndicate Books, 2017, p.
-12) Prye's police contact, Inspector Sands of the Toronto Police Department, is a lonely, compassionate man of drab appearance.
-He is in the forefront in Wall of Eyes (1943) and The Iron Gates (1945), a psychological puzzle about a severed finger, horrifying dream of death, and an escape from a mental hospital.
+(Collected Millar: The First Detectives by Margaret Millar, New York: Syndicate Books, 2017, p.
+12) Inspector Sands is a lonely, compassionate man of drab appearance.
+He is in the forefront in Wall of Eyes and The Iron Gates (1945), a psychological thriller about a severed finger, horrifying dream of death, and an escape from a mental hospital.
 The plot to destroy the second wife of a succesful Toronto doctor succeeds.
-Its surprise ending pointed gave a hint of the way Millar would develop her subsequent books.
+Its surprise ending gave a hint of the way Millar would develop her subsequent books.

 Since the end of the World War II, the Millar family lived in Santa Barbara.
-There she enjoyed swimming and sailing.
+There Margaret enjoyed swimming and sailing.
 Their house, situated in a wooded canyon, was not always a place of peaceful literary life.
-Both writers had a temper.
+Both had a temper.
 To be able to concentrate on their work, they wrote in different parts of the house, Margaret in the morning, Kenneth in the afternoon.
 Once Millar threw an egg at her husband, it splattered on the wall where she left it to dry.
 Moreover, she was always afraid that some other woman would steal her husband from her.

-From 1950, most of the Millar mysteries were set in California, Vanish in an Instant (1952) was laid to Ann Arbor.
+From 1950, most of the Millar mysteries were set in California, Vanish in an Instant was laid to Ann Arbor.
 Her home town, Santa Barbara, was variously named Santa Felicia and San Felice.
 Their house survived the Coyote Fire of 1964, but was complete destroyed in 1977 in the Sycamore Fire.

-Upon abandoning the amateur detective Prye, Millar created such detectives as Eric Meecham, an attorney, Paul Blackshear, a semi-retired stockbroker, and Tom Aragon, a young Hispanic lawyer, and such PI's as Joe Quinn and Steve Pinata, an orphan of Mexican parentage.
 Unlike her husband with Lew Archer, Millar did not have interest in develping a long series around one character.
 "Even as a mystery writer her early books were ccomparatively commonplace.
 It is the half-dozen books beginning with Beast in View (1955) that show the full scope of her skill as a novelist whose theme is almost always a mystery with roots deeply hidden in the past."
-(Bloody Murder: From the Detective Story to the Crime Novel: A History by Julian Symons, Viking, 1985, p.
+(Bloody Murder: From the Detective Story to the Crime Novel: A History by Julian Symons, New York: Viking, 1985, p.
 174)

-Following Millar's Edgar win, she served as president of the Mystery Writers of America.
-In 1982, Millar was named a Grand Master by that organization and in 1986 she received Derrick Murdoch Award.
-Millar also wrote non-mystery novels.
-The first was Experiment in Springtime (1947).
-In the 1960s, she was very active with her husband in the conservation movement in California.
-They helped found a chapter of the National Audubon Society.
-In 1965, she was named a Woman of the Year by Los Angeles Times.
-Her observations on the wildlife in the canyons near her home were collected in The Birds and the Beasts Were There (1968).
 "Some kinds of addiction are considered incurable," Millar wrote in the book.
 "A bird watcher can be confined to a room with the blinds drawn and the windows closed tight.
 But when one of the windows is opened and a snatch of bird song drifs in, when a blind is raised and a small creature wings by, or certain leaves in a tree stir without wind, the addiction is more powerful than ever."
-(Ibid., Capra Press, 1991, p.
-5) Millar died in Santa Barbara of a heart attack on 26 March 1994.
-She admired the writing of Scott Fitzgerald, Evelyn Waugh, Katherine Mansfied, and Rosamond Lehmann, among others.
+(The Birds and the Beasts Were There, Santa Barbara, Ca.: Capra Press, 1991, p.
+5) Margaret Millar died from a heart attack in Santa Barbara on 26 March 1994.
+She outlived her husband, who suffered from Alzheimer's disease and died in 1983.
+Millar admired the writing of Scott Fitzgerald, Evelyn Waugh, Katherine Mansfied, and Rosamond Lehmann, among others.

-A Stranger in My Grave (1960) is among Millar's best works.
-It depicts a young woman who has a recurrent nightmare in which she sees her own grave.
-And one day she actually does see the grave she has deamed about.
 The Fiend (1964), dominated by an atmosphere of suspense and suspicion, tells of a man named Charlie Gowen, thirty-two years old, who is a registred sex offender.
 "The conditions were impossible, of course.
 He couldn't turn and run in the opposite direction every time he saw a child.
 They were all over, everywhere, at any hour.
 Once even at midnight when he was walking by himself he'd come across a boy and a girl, barely twelve.
 He had told them gruffly to go home or he'd call the police.
 They disappeared into the darkness; he never saw them again even though he took the same route at the same time every night after that for a week."
-(Ibid., Random House, 1964, p.
+(Ibid., p.
 4) Charlie's brother Ben helps him.
 When a little girl disappears, Charlie becomes the prime suspect.
-"Millar’s brilliance here is to make the man the most sympathetic character in the book, hardly a small feat." ('Margaret Millar: The original Canadian queen of crime' by Sarah Weinman, National Post, August 26, 2013) Banshee (1983), perhaps Millar's most emotional story, dealt with the theme of loss.
+"Millar’s brilliance here is to make the man the most sympathetic character in the book, hardly a small feat." ('Margaret Millar: The Original Canadian Queen of Crime' by Sarah Weinman, National Post, August 26, 2013) Banshee (1983), perhaps Millar's most emotional story, dealt with the theme of loss.
 A young girl, called Princess, disappears and is later found dead.

 How Like an Angel (1962) examined changing cultural values.
 The protagonist is Joe Quinn, a gambler and former private detective.
 He drifts to a remote religious community, a cult called the True Believers.
 Sister Blessing persuades him to search a supposedly dead man, Patrick O'Gorman.
 Quinn is an outsider, who has no plans for the future.
 During his casual investigation, Quinn becomes involved with O'Gorman's widow Martha.
 As if foretelling the emergence of hippie communities, Millar depicts partly realistically, partly understanding the alternate lifestyle of the people, who have withdrawn from the society, and try to manage without modern conveniences.
 The solution to the puzzle of the plot is given on the last page.

-After her daughter's death in 1970, at the age of thirty-one, Millar published no fiction for six years.
-Ask for Me Tomorrow (1976) was about a young Hispanic lawyer Tom Aragon on the trail of a wealthy woman's missing first husband, who vanished years ago with a Mexican girl.
-According to rumors he is alive and has made a fortune.
-Aragon also featured in two followings novels.
 The humorous The Murder of Miranda (1979) centers around the rich widow of the title, Miranda Shaw, and the head lifeguard at a Californian beach club, Grady Keaton.
 They are missing.
 The mystery is revealed in the last words of the final sentence.
 In Mermaid (1982) Aragon is hired to to find a mentally retarded young woman, Cleo.
 There is a change of point of view in the last third of the book.
 Spider Webs (1986) is a courtroom thriller with a racial theme.
 In the story Cully Paul King, a black captain of a private yacht and a well-know womanizer, is accused of murder.

 Selected bibliography: